Operation Car Wash: Lula and the Worker's Party

 Emílio Odebrecht said in a written report to the Attorney General of Brazil's Office (PGR) that he discussed donations to Worker's Party's (PT) campaigns with former PT president Lula.
 Financial support, according to the contractor, came even before Lula became president.
-Marcelo Odebrecht said that the "Amigo" account for former President Luiz Inacio Lula da Silva, was created in 2010 with a balance of R$40 million.
-In his statement, he said he gave the money to Antonio Palocci, former Finance Minister and Rousseff's chief of staff, who had been the PT contact with Odebrecht since the prior administration, when Emílio Alves Odebrecht and Pedro Novis had handled payments.
+Marcelo Odebrecht said that the "Amigo" account for former President Luiz Inácio Lula da Silva, was created in 2010 with a balance of R$40 million.
+In his statement, he said he gave the money to Antonio Palocci, former Finance Minister and Rousseff's chief of staff, who had been the PT's contact with Odebrecht since the prior administration, when Emílio Alves Odebrecht and Pedro Novis had handled payments.
 He said that in the middle of 2010, at the end of the Lula administration, he knew that Dilma Rousseff was going to take over and that the balance of the account would be "managed by her at her request".
 Thus, he set apart a sum that would be destined exclusively for the former president.
 He said that Lula never asked directly for donations and that everything was done through Palocci, but it became clear that the donations were ultimately for the former president.

 On 4 March 2016, Lula was questioned for three hours as part of the fraud inquiry into the dealings of Petrobras, and his house raided by federal police agents.
 Lula, who left office in 2011, denied allegations of corruption.
-Police said they had evidence that Lula, 70, had received kickbacks.
+Police said they had evidence that Lula had received kickbacks.
 Lula's institute called actions against him "arbitrary, illegal and unjustifiable", since he had been cooperating with the investigations.
 Lula, convicted of accepting bribes worth 3.7 million reals (1.2 million dollars), was sentenced on 12 July to nine and a half years in prison.
 He appealed the sentence to the Federal Regional Court-4, which increased his sentence to twelve years and a month.
 On 5 April 2018, Moro ordered his imprisonment, and he surrendered two days later.